History of Sega in Poland

 Like many of its contemporaries, Sega didn't immediately create distribution channels across the former Eastern bloc.
 In 1991, in other parts of the world, the Blockout game by the Polish California Dreams and Logical Design Works studios was released on Mega Drive.
 It was the only Polish game for this system.[1]

 In early 1992, Nissho Iwai Europe Plc became Sega's agent in Poland and began to create distribution network[2].
-Due to the small number of video games retailers at the time, Nissho Iwai decided to sign deal with audio and video resellers and in that way, one of the two biggest companies - Brabork[3] and ITI Neovision[4] became authorized distributors.
-Nissho began to deliver immediately Sega Mega Drive[5] and Sega Master System I[6], II[7] with 50 titles for 16-bit system and 100 titles for 8-bit system available from the start[8].
+Due to the small number of video games retailers at the time, Nissho Iwai decided to sign deal with audio and video resellers (Poland was during the times of massive VHS popularity) and in that way, one of the two biggest companies - Brabork[3] and ITI Neovision[4] became authorized distributors.
+Nissho began to deliver immediately Sega Mega Drive[5] (1 game and 2 control pads) and Sega Master System I[6], II[7] with 50 titles for 16-bit system and 100 titles for 8-bit system available from the start[8].
 Radioelektronik magazine reported that few of the games had instructions in Polish[4].
 In 1993, Nissho Iwai delivered to Poland Game Gear and Mega Drive II[9].
-They had competition in form of Pegasus (famiclone distributed from 1991 by Bobmark International), CDTV (distributed from October 1991 by JTT Computers[10]), Atari Lynx (distributed from 1991 by JTT Computers[11]), Rambo TV Game (Atari 2600 clones distributed from <1990) and Supervision (distributed by Datalux)[12].
+They had competition in form of Pegasus (famiclone distributed from 1991 by Bobmark International), CDTV (distributed from October 1991 by JTT Computers[10]), Atari Lynx (distributed from 1991 by JTT Computers[11]), Rambo TV Game (Atari 2600 clones distributed from <1990) and Supervision (distributed by Multi-Styk)[12].

-Unfortunately, the project was a big failure.
+Unfortunately, the project was a failure.
 The main reason for this was poor promotion based on advertising products mainly in Video and Audio magazines, which meant the lack of any reviews or commercials in Polish computer games magazines.
-Also, the general availability of products in the country was average.
-Authorized distributors had their branch stores in many places (for example, ITI Neovision had branches in 16 cities), but basically, apart from these two companies, the consoles were not resold to smaller retail chains.
-Most of the people at the time, bought Sega consoles from abroad.
+Also, the price was very high for that time.
+On the positive side, distributors had their branch stores in many places (for example, ITI Neovision had branches in 16 cities, both small and large), but on the other side, apart from these two companies, the consoles were rarely resold to smaller retail chains.
+It is worth to mention that between 1993 and 1994 there was a massive decline on the VHS market.
+In the times of Nissho Iwai, most of the people got Sega consoles from abroad.
 Instead of Sega video games, much better advertised Pegasus console, became popular around the region.

 Top Secret editors made in 1994 a poll which revealed that readers have the following consoles: CDTV-10%, Pegasus/Nintendo/Game Boy/Supervision-8%, Mega Drive/Sega-1%, Others-3%.[13]